CS

 Both the Toyota Kluger and Audi Q3 hold a 5-star ANCAP safety rating.
 Adult occupant protection scored 96% for the Toyota Kluger and 87% for the Audi Q3.

 Where the two diverge is in active safety technology.
-The Toyota Kluger packs more ADAS features with 5 out of 10 key systems fitted, compared to 3 in the Audi Q3.
+The Audi Q3 packs more ADAS features with 6 out of 10 key systems fitted, compared to 5 in the Toyota Kluger.

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
 Airbag count is 7 in the Toyota Kluger and 6 in the Audi Q3.

 Feature Showdown

-The Toyota Kluger features a 8-inch touchscreen, while the Audi Q3 gets a 12.8-inch display.
+The Toyota Kluger features a 8-inch touchscreen paired with a 7-inch digital dash, while the Audi Q3 gets a 10.1-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Audi Q3 counters with power tailgate and ambient lighting that the Toyota Kluger does not offer.
 Which feature set matters more depends on your daily routine and priorities.

-Interior trim differs: the Toyota Kluger gets fabric upholstery while the Audi Q3 offers leather.
+Interior trim differs: the Toyota Kluger gets cloth upholstery while the Audi Q3 offers leather.
+Climate control is 3-zone in the Toyota Kluger and 2-zone in the Audi Q3.

 Drivetrain